 Long abandoned, Guarda regained its prosperity thanks to the vigilant protection given to it by the first Burgundian kings, who were anxious to preserve this prominent watchtower on the borders of their realm.

 Many stretches of Guarda’s original walls are still standing, including three of the main entrances, namely the Sun Gate, Blacksmith’s Gate and the King’s Gate, the latter named after King Dinis I and his young wife had passed through following their honeymoon in nearby Trancoso.

-Their marriage was arranged in 1281 when Elizabeth was just 10 years old, with the towns of Óbidos, Abrantes and Porto de Mós forming part of her dowry.
-It was only in 1288 that the wedding was finally celebrated when Dinis was 26 years-old and Elizabeth had recently turned 17.
+Their marriage was arranged in 1281 when Elizabeth of Aragon was just 10 years old, with the towns of Óbidos, Abrantes and Porto de Mós forming part of her dowry.
+It was only in 1288 that the wedding was finally celebrated when Dinis was 26 years-old and Elizabeth had just turned 17.

 Fresh in summer, the air of this mountain city is particularly brisk and rich with the balsamic perfumes of the Estrela mountains, while in the winter months the historic centre is white with snow, in stark contrast to the rough bareness of its granite façades.

 Rich in Manueline furnishings, the most remarkable monument in Guarda is its striking Gothic-style cathedral, the construction of which had begun in 1390 during the reign of João I and completed in 1550.
 Fortress-like in appearance, and modelled on the vast Monastery of Batalha, this immense granite building features a lofty vaulted roof of admirable proportions carried on curious pillars twisted like cord, between which is set a large Renaissance retable.